Modular fixed points in equivariant homotopy theory: Mackey Functors

 which we can view as the unit of the adjunction induced by the inclusion $\prlst \hookrightarrow \prl$ \cite[Proposition 4.8.2.18]{lur17}.
 Another way to think about this map is as follows: by \cite[Corollary 2.10(iii), Example 5.3(ii)]{ggn15} or \cite[Proposition C.1.5.7]{lur18} there is a symmetric monoidal equivalence $\psigma(\cC) \simeq \psigma(\cC;\spec_{t \geq 0})$ which is induced by the functor $\Omega^{\infty}: \spec_{t \geq 0} \to \spc$, and hence the inclusion of connective spectra into spectra induces a fully faithful symmetric monoidal functor $\psigma(\cC) \hookrightarrow \psigma(\cC;\spec)$.
 This gives a `stable Yoneda embedding'

-with the same properties, as in \cite[Corollary 2.9]{aok20}.
-It follows as in the proof of \cite[Theorem 3.7]{pst23} that the stable $\infty$-category $\psigma(\cC;\spec)$ is compactly generated by the objects $\bar{y}(c)$ for $c \in \cC$.
+as in \cite[Corollary 2.9]{aok20}.
+It follows as in the proof of \cite[Theorem 3.7]{pst23} that the stable $\infty$-category $\psigma(\cC;\spec)$ is compactly generated by the presheaves $\bar{y}(c)$ for all $c \in \cC$.
 Stabilising \cite[Proposition 5.3.6.2]{lur09} it follows that $\psigma(\cC;\spec)$ is the initial presentable stable $\infty$-category receiving a functor from $\cC$ that preserves finite direct sums.
 If $\cD$ is any stable presentably symmetric monoidal $\infty$-category, then we have equivalences